Earlier Francis Marion Symposium 2008-2012

 Dr. Joe Stukes as Henry “Light Horse” Harry Lee, Joe concludes.
 (Most presenters are linked to their talk on Youtube)

-Bank of Clarendon, Manning; The Citizens Bank of Turbeville; The Clarendon Citizen, Manning; DuBose Campus, Central Carolina Technical College, Manning; Don Ellis, CPA, Manning; Farmers Telephone Coop, Kingstree; J & N Black, Manning; Edward Jones, R. Bradshaw, Manning; Manning Restaurant; NBSC, Manning; Prothro Chevrolet, Manning; Santee Electric Coop, Lake City; SCSSAR; G & C Summers, Manning; Turbeville IGA Plus, H. Smith; Turbeville Ruritan Club; and W & D Turbeville, Manning & the Ladies with the flowers.
+Bank of Clarendon, Manning; The Citizens Bank of Turbeville; The Clarendon Citizen, Manning; DuBose Campus, Central Carolina Technical College, Manning; Don Ellis, CPA, Manning; Farmers Telephone Coop, Kingstree; J and N Black, Manning; Edward Jones, R. Bradshaw, Manning; Manning Restaurant; NBSC, Manning; Prothro Chevrolet, Manning; Santee Electric Coop, Lake City; SCSSAR; G and C Summers, Manning; Turbeville IGA Plus, H. Smith; Turbeville Ruritan Club; and W and D Turbeville, Manning and the Ladies with the flowers.

 Thanks to 2012 participants from: